Photo by Rob Strong

-The 2021 Sculptor-in-Residence is Sean Hunter Williams.
-Sean graduated with a BFA from the University of Pennsylvania and the Pennsylvania Academy of the Fine Arts, then spent 4 years living in Berlin, Germany before moving back to Vermont to apprentice with his dad at Barre Sculpture Studios, where he learned the art of stone carving.
-He has spent the last 8 years doing public and private commissions, and is looking forward to expanding his studio practice this summer at the park.
-Photo by Rachel Cohen.
+Sean Hunter Williams is returning as the 2023 Sculptor-in-Residence.
+Sean graduated from the University of Pennsylvania and the Pennsylvania Academy of the Fine Arts.
+After four years in Berlin, Germany, he returned to Vermont to apprentice with his father, Jerry Williams, at Barre Sculpture Studios, where he learned the art of stone carving.
+Over the last nine years he has completed both public and private commissions and is expanding his studio practice at the park.

 During the summer months, workshops ranging from clay modeling and mold making to landscape painting are held regularly at the Saint-Gaudens National Historical Park and online.
 Programs for local youth include a weeklong STEAM camp, integrating the sciences, math, and the arts.
 We also support school-group visits by funding transportation grants.
 For details, please contact firstname.lastname@example.org.